scotthds/dse-eks/README.md

 - Tools including eksctl and kubectl should already be installed on your machine.
 - Kubernetes server's version is 1.8.x or higher.
 - an EKS cluster with 5 nodes and appropriate instances types
-  - To create an EKS cluster see the instructions at https://github.com/scotthds/dse-eks/blob/master/eks/INSTALL.md
+  - To create an EKS cluster see the instructions [here] (https://github.com/scotthds/dse-eks/blob/master/eks/INSTALL.md)

 ## Deploy DSE into EKS cluster